-Rustic outside - 5 star low-impact luxury inside.
+Rustic outside - 5 star simple luxury inside.
 Fully-self contained, compact and comfy.
-Solar hot water & power for the perfect eco-friendly, low-carbon holiday.
+Solar hot water & power for the perfect eco-friendly holiday.
 Situated between two National Parks.

-The Tin Chalet is in the middle of the 'farmyard' of an organic property, next to the garden and orchard, with goats, chooks and Clydesdales across the fence and the beautiful Brodribb River 80m away.
+The Tin Chalet is in the middle of the 'farmyard' of an organic property, next to the garden and orchard, with goats, chooks and Clydesdales across the fence and the beautiful Brodribb River a hop and a skip away.
 Organic produce, milk and eggs in season.

 Can provide breakfast if needed (extra charge).

 Recently built, it still has a few finishing touches to complete but is fully functional.

 In winter this is warm, having double glazed windows and being well insulated all round.
 The wood stove cooks meals and keeps the place cosy.